skywind3000/asyncrun.vim/README.md

 **A good assistant to asyncrun**

 [asynctasks.vim](https://github.com/skywind3000/asynctasks.vim) a plugin built upon asyncrun, an easy way to use asyncrun.
-It allows you to manage your building, testing and deploying tasks in a global or project local configuration, and run them by their names.
+It allows you to manage your building, testing, and deploying tasks in a global or project local configuration, and run them by their names.

 ## Manual